MystenLabs/walrus-docs/README.md

 If you experience any issues or bugs, please [check for existing issues](https://github.com/MystenLabs/walrus-docs/issues) and [file an issue](https://github.com/MystenLabs/walrus-docs/issues/new) if it hasn't been reported yet.
+Please include the version of the `walrus` binary in your bug report (you can obtain it with `walrus --version`).

 ## License